qeesung/gitaly/doc/beginners_guide.md

 ##### Gitaly-ruby

-Gitaly is mostly written in Golang but it also uses a pool of Ruby helper processes.
+Gitaly is mostly written in Go but it also uses a pool of Ruby helper processes.
 This helper application is called gitaly-ruby and its code is in the `ruby` subdirectory of Gitaly.
 Gitaly-ruby is a gRPC server, just like its Go parent process.
 The Go parent proxies certain